Chennai Metro: Depots

 Chennai Metro maintains a major depot at Koyambedu which houses maintenance workshops, stabling lines, test tracks and a washing plant for the trains.
-In 2022, an elevated depot at Wimco Nagar commenced operations with facilities for inspection, emergency repair, and a washing plant.
-New depots were planned at Madhavaram, Poonamallee, and Semmencherry as a part of the second phase.
-The Madhavaram depot is planned to be the largest depot of the Chennai metro.
-The Poonamallee depot was used for conducting trial runs in 2024.
-In 2025, a sixth depot was planned at Pattabiram as a part of the second phase extension.
+In 2022, an elevated depot at Wimco Nagar commenced operations with the same facilities.
+Three new depots at Madhavaram, Poonamallee, and Semmencherry, are planned as a part of the second phase, of which Madhavaram depot is planned to be the largest.
+The Poonamallee depot was first in Phase II to commence operations with trial runs being conducted since 2024.
+In 2025, a sixth depot was planned at Pattabiram as a part of the Phase-III expansion of the Chennai Metro.